Skip to content

 Run it with sensible defaults

 Using monthly take-home income of 4,000, monthly essential expenses of 2,000, monthly savings target of 600, emergency buffer reserve of 200, the calculation works out to 1,200.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Monthly Take-Home Income, Monthly Essential Expenses, Monthly Savings Target, and Emergency Buffer Reserve — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works